bestchayapol/DishDive/docs/architecture.md

   - Input CSV must contain: `restaurant_name`, `review_text`.
   - Writes accepted rows to `review_extracts` (JSON list of dish objects), and writes a CSV report in `outputs/`.
   - Acceptance summary written to `outputs/acceptance_summary.json`.
-  - Normalization scripts (in `scripts/llm_related/`) should then map extracts into domain tables.
+  - The Go normalizer reads the same table to map extracts into domain tables.

 ## Configuration